What is meant by Mental Capacity Assessment to Litigate?

 What is the normal process for a Capacity Assessment to Litigate?

 A mental capacity assessment to litigate can be conducted via video link or in-person if the individual is comfortable in doing so.

 The litigation capacity assessor will ask open-ended questions to the individual for approximately an hour.

 What Information is required for a Mental Capacity Assessment to Litigate?

-Additional information would include previous medical and psychiatric history, any difficulties that have so far been encountered in the legal process and details of the current legal proceeding.
+Additional information includes previous medical and psychiatric history, any difficulties that have so far been encountered in the legal process and details of the current legal proceedings.